tradingview/lightweight-charts/README.md

 ### Compiling

-- `npm run tsc` - compiles source code only (without tests)
+- `npm run tsc` - compiles the source code only (excluding tests)
-- `npm run tsc-watch` - runs the TypeScript compiler in watch mode for source code (the same as `tsc`, but in watch mode)
+- `npm run tsc-watch` - runs the TypeScript compiler in the watch mode for source code (same as `tsc`, but in the watch mode)
 - `npm run tsc-all` - compiles everything (source code and tests)
-- `npm run tsc-all-watch` - runs the TypeScript compiler in watch mode for source code and tests (the same as `tsc-all`, but in watch mode)
+- `npm run tsc-all-watch` - runs the TypeScript compiler in watch mode for source code and tests (same as `tsc-all`, but in watch mode)

 ### Bundling

 - `npm run rollup` - runs Rollup to bundle code
-- `npm run build` - compiles source code and bundles it (a short-hand for `npm run tsc && npm run rollup`)
+- `npm run build` - compiles source code and bundles it (as one word for `npm run tsc && npm run rollup`)

-Note: by default only dev version is bundled.
+Note that only the dev version is bundled by default.
-To bundle a production builds (minified) too just set `NODE_ENV` variable to `production` and run bundling.
-For example: `NODE_ENV=production npm run rollup`.
+To bundle production builds (minified) too just set the `NODE_ENV` variable to `production` and run bundling, e.g. `NODE_ENV=production npm run rollup`.

 ### Testing